vinay06vinay/Depth-Estimation-Using-Stereo-Vision/readme.md

 4. Different results calculated such as Fundamental matrix, Homographies parameters are displayed on the console
 5. A folder name "ladder" needs to be created in the same directory where different image results are saved

-### Note : Please Note that the above three folders need to be either created if taking out the scripts from current directory to a different directory or if the scripts are run from the zip folder as submitted, make sure the folders are present in that directory or folder.
-You can also view the results in these folders with zip file uploaded